talwrii/plugin-repl/README.md

 # Installation

 In your obsidian vault there should be a `.obsidian/plugins` directory.
-You can clone this repo into that directory and then run
+You can clone this repo into that directory and then run the following to build the plugin:

 ```
 npm install
 npm run dev
 ```

-To build the plugin.
 You should then be able to enable the plugin in the "Community Plugins" section of settings.

 # About me
 I'm [@readwithai](https://x.com/readwithai).
 I am interested in how AI (and other things) can increase access to information.
 I am an experiences emacs and org-mode user.
 I used to be quite into productivity tools.